The Beginner’s guide to LCHF contains information on foods that you can eat and foods that you should avoid.

 Coconut: Eat coconut – cooked or fresh, as much as you want.
 Drink coconut milk.

 Supplements: It is generally suggested to have multi-vitamin, Omega-3, magnesium and potassium supplements.
 While I previously to used take supplementary tablets, I no longer do.
-I eat tomatoes (for potassium), sunflower/pumpkin seeds (for magnesium) and sardines (for omega-3) – in no particular dosage or routine.
+I eat almonds (for potassium), sunflower/pumpkin seeds (for magnesium) and sardines (for omega-3) – in no particular dosage or routine.
+I just eat these now and then.

 If you have cramps or headaches, make sure you include soups and supplements.